-- 1. Recital Hour Thursdays, 3:30 pm, Neva Langley Fickling Hall, McCorkle Music Building (alternate: Newton Chapel). - a.
-Apply for a Recital Hour date at the beginning of each semester. - b.
-Sign up forms will be outside the door of Director of Bands' office room #118 of the McCorkle Music Building. - 2.
+- 1. Recital Hour Thursdays, 3:30 pm, Neva Langley Fickling Hall, McCorkle Music Building (alternate location: Newton Chapel). - a.
+Apply for a Recital Hour date at the beginning of each semester.

+- b.
+Sign up forms are available on the bulletin board outside Dr. Braddock's studio (Room 118) and in the TSM Student Google Drive folder: https://drive.google.com/drive/folders/1XNE59jsUS7yQQ3- KPcqs58AqY35Gzvn7?usp=sharing - 2.
 Substantial School of Music non-required recitals may function as the applied jury for the semester that the recital is given with the permission of the applied professor and the Music Dean.
 Two music faculty members must attend the recital and assign a grade.

-G. Recital Attendance Policy
+H. Recital Attendance Policy

-1. Intended music majors are required to attend a minimum of 150 (BME 130) recitals in order to graduate.
+1. Intended music majors are required to attend a minimum of 150 (B.M.E.
+130) recitals in order to graduate.
 Students may count performances in which they participated as long as it is not a solo recital.
 An original program or an original ticket must be turned into the Office Assistant in the Music Office.
-If a concert runs out of programs, contact the Office Assistant the following day to get a program.
+If a concert runs out of programs, contact the Office Assistant the following day to obtain a program.
 Programs must be submitted in chronological order with the student's name included at the top of each program.
 Seniors must complete the Recital Attendance requirement by mid-April.
 Transfer student recital counts will be adjusted as follows: Sophomores-115; Juniors-75.
-Music Education majors are required to attend 130 recitals because of student teaching their last semester.
+Music Education majors are required to attend 130 recitals because of student teaching during their last semester.